 The Woodlands is located about 30 minutes outside Houston.
-The area is suited to expats with children because of its spacious properties and its proximity to good public schools.
+The area is suited to new arrivals with children because of its spacious properties and its proximity to good public schools.
 Despite being a little isolated, it's a self-sufficient planned community with plenty of restaurants, boutique stores, galleries and bars, and many residents find little reason to leave.

 As the area continues to expand, so do the types of housing available, which includes lofts, townhouses and modern housing complexes.

 Clear Lake is historically a popular suburb in Houston with accommodation that includes quaint townhouses and luxury apartments.
 The area houses the University of Houston and has a large student population that gives it a youthful energy.
 There are excellent shopping opportunities in the area.

-Residents in Clear Lake range from students to young professionals, couples and small families.
-There are several good schools in the region which makes it a great option for expats moving to Houston with children.
+Residents in Clear Lake range from students to couples and small families.
+There are several good schools in the region which makes it a great option for people moving to Houston with children.